USCGC Icarus: U-352 incident

 The only U-boat previously sunk on the East Coast had gone down with all hands, and there were no standing orders concerning the rescue of survivors.
 Icarus had to call both Norfolk and Charleston before receiving authorization to pick up U-352's survivors.
 Forty minutes after the incident, Icarus picked up 33 of its crew, including U-352's commander, Kapitänleutnant Hellmut Rathke, and delivered them to the Commandant of the 6th Naval District at Charleston Navy Yard the next day.

-For his actions in sinking U-352, Lieutenant Maurice D. Jester, commander of the Icarus, was awarded the Navy Cross.
-There were only six Coast Guard recipients of the Navy Cross during World War II.
+For his actions in sinking U-352, Lieutenant Maurice D. Jester, commander of the Icarus, was awarded the Navy Cross. one of only six Coast Guard recipients of the Navy Cross during World War II.

 Later service

 Rearmed at Norfolk Navy Yard, Icarus resumed her duties as a convoy escort, anti-submarine patroller and search and rescue ship.
 She was transferred to the 3rd Naval District for duty with the Air-Sea Rescue Service in 1945.
 On 18 October 1946 she was placed on reserve status at Stapleton, Staten Island.
 Icarus was decommissioned on 15 March 1948 and sold on 1 July 1948 to the Southeastern Terminal and Steamship Company.
 She was later transferred to the Navy of the Dominican Republic where she was renamed Independencia (P-105, later P-204).
 She saw combat in the Dominican Civil War in 1965, was rebuilt in 1975, and was later sent to reserve.
 Independencia was still listed by Jane's Fighting Ships as part of the Dominican Navy as late as 1995, but had been dropped from the list by the 1999 release.